yunsungkim0908/stochasticgrade/README.md

     ```
 3. Adjust the `*_DIR` values in `stochasticgrade/constants.py` according to your environment.

 ## Overview

 StochasticGrade is designed to automate the assessment of stochastic programs, which produce probabilistic outputs.
 Following is a brief overview of the general flow of StochasticGrade:

 1. Preprocessing
-   - Gather all required data, including the correct solution and student submissions.
+   - Gather all required data for the problem you'd like to grade, including the correct solution and student submissions.
    - Run `preprocess.py` with the necessary flags to set up problem-specific parameters and directories.

 2. Grading
    - Run `stochastic_grade.py` to evaluate submissions.
 This is done by sampling outputs and comparing them using the specified disparity function.

 3. (Optional) Clustering
    - Run `cluster.py` to group similar student submissions.
 This step helps identify common errors and patterns in student responses.
 Enhance clustering with different disparity functions, projections, or input arguments.

 4. Result Management:
     - All grading and clustering results are stored in the designated `results` directory.
 Individual student results are available in the `students` subdirectory.

 ## Example Usage